cubixel/TutorPoint/README.md

 This is the repository for the CUBIXEL TutorPoint application.

-Group 2, MEng Software Engineering Project.
+Group 2, 3rd Year MEng Software Engineering Project, University of York.

+TutorPoint is a desktop based, Java application intended to provide a digital online lecture environment for both students and lecturers.
+TutorPoint includes functionality for XML presentations, an interactive whiteboard, both text and video chat and media streaming.

+Visit the [www.cubixel.co.uk](https://www.cubixel.co.uk) for more information.

 ## Getting Started